Why do puppies bite?

 Handling biting

-If you’ve missed these clues and your puppy is biting you, stand up and walk away without saying a word.
-Then find something for your puppy to do.
+If your puppy mouthed you intensely and you think they are going to escalate intensity and frequency then stand up and walk away without saying a word.
+Then find something for your puppy to do, as above.
 Don’t worry about rewarding biting; if you aren’t immediately giving them a Kong or chew toy after the bite, they are unlikely to make the connection.

 Avoiding negative reactions

-Teaching the ‘off’ cue
+Teaching the ‘drop’ cue

-Teach your puppy an ‘off’ cue through positive reinforcement training.
 If your puppy loves their toy, you can try replacing your hand/arm/limb with a toy.
 However, many puppies may prefer human flesh over toys.
-Ensure this method does not reinforce mouthing behaviour by giving the toy when the puppy mouths you.
+Ensure this method does not reinforce mouthing behaviour by giving the toy when your puppy mouths you, instead it’s better to predict mouthing and redirect pre-emptively.

 When playing gently with your puppy, if they catch you a little bit, remove your hands, fold your arms, and pause for a second without saying anything.
 Wait for five seconds before resuming calm play.
 The consequence for biting is that play momentarily stops.